-There are all kinds of virtual assistant companies and freelancers available, and the cost and business models vary greatly.
+There are many types of virtual assistant companies and freelancers, and their costs and business models differ widely.
 So, as is often the case, the answer to the question, "how much does a virtual assistant cost?" is, well, it depends.

-There are three major factors that affect how much a virtual assistant costs:
+There are three significant factors that affect how much a virtual assistant costs:

 - Service model